rust-lang/rfcs/text/2442-simple-postfix-macros.md

 until the end of the expression; a desugaring based on `let` would end temporary lifetimes before calling the postfix macro.

+A designator of `&self` becomes a match binding of `ref _internal`; a designator of `&mut self` becomes a match binding of `ref mut _internal`.

 Note that postfix macros cannot dispatch differently based on the type of the expression they're invoked on.
-This includes whether the expression has type `T`, `&T`, or `&mut T`.
 The internal binding the compiler creates for that expression will participate in type inference as normal, including the expanded body of the macro.
 If the compiler cannot unambiguously determine the type of the internal binding, it will produce a compile-time error.
 If the macro wishes to constrain the type of `$self`, it can do so by writing a `let` binding for `$self` with the desired type.

 Macros defined using this mechanism follow exactly the same namespace and scoping rules as any other macro.
-If a macro accepting a `$self:self` argument is in scope, Rust code may call it on any object.
+If a postfix macro is in scope, Rust code may call it on any object.

 A macro may only be called postfix if it is directly in scope and can be called unqualified.
 A macro available via a qualified path does not support postfix